15 Pittsburgh Nicknames and the History Behind Them

 15 Nicknames for Pittsburgh

-There are approximately 446 bridges throughout the city, including well-known ones like the Fort Pitt Bridge and the Smithfield Street Bridge, which is one of the oldest in the city.
+Pittsburgh sits at the confluence of three rivers and is carved up by deep valleys and steep hillsides, all of which require crossing.
+Well-known examples include the Fort Pitt Bridge and the Smithfield Street Bridge, which is one of the oldest in the city.

 Benigno Numine